 The fourth condition is that the university should be supported by a strong regional innovation ecosystem.
 A good innovation ecosystem means: business-friendly government policies and access to industries that are interested in partnering to commercialise research.
-It involves access to Venture Capital, and to a mentorship and support base.
+It involves access to venture capital and to a mentorship and support base.

 The fifth condition is Technology-focus: technology keeps advancing all the time and universities have to advance in tandem.
 To be left behind technologically is to suffer relegation.
 Universities need dedicated departments and personnel to ensure that they are leveraging the opportunities of the latest technologies.

-The sixth condition concerns student entrepreneurship and the Student Experience outside the classroom, what is also called the extracurricular.
+The sixth condition concerns the Student Experience outside the classroom, what is also called the extracurricular.
 In college, learning happens as much outside as inside the lab, lecture-room or tutorial.
 This has always been the case but when it comes to being innovative and entrepreneurial, the most successful graduates are disruptive in the best way – they are creative about fundraising, networking, and presenting their ideas.

-It would be wrong to think that we can teach entrepreneurship through tutorials and lectures alone - we can’t because it’s about culture.
+It would be wrong to think that we can teach entrepreneurship through tutorials and lectures alone.
+We can’t because it’s about culture.
 We need to provide space for students to learn from each other and from participation in non-academic activities.
 Universities that succeed best at innovation make space for the extracurricular.

 The seventh and final condition is to Create the right Innovation processes and pathways.
 Innovation doesn’t just happen.
 It needs to be facilitated.
 Universities that are good at innovation help staff to license and commercialise, they set up pipelines with industry.
-They establish accelerator programmes.
+They establish student accelerator programmes.
 They have support staff dedicated to enabling innovation.